BMJ Open (2019) 9:e030882

 Health Data Science is a discipline that combines maths, statistics and technology to study different types of health problems using data.
 It provides the tools to manage and analyse very large...

-Director of INSIGHT and Consultant Ophthalmologist at University of Birmingham
+Co-Director of HDR UK Midlands and Consultant Ophthalmologist at University of Birmingham